 If you feel you are being discriminated against due to your race, it’s important to take all the correct steps in order to strengthen your negotiating position when it comes to claiming compensation or a settlement exit package.
 If you’re being discriminated against at work you should:

 tell your manager - put it in writing and keep a dated copy of the letter or email

 talk to your HR team or trade union - they’ll be able to give you advice

 collect evidence - keep a diary recording all of the times you’ve been discriminated against

 Raise a formal 'grievance' (complaint) if the discrimination doesn't stop.
 All employers must have a grievance process - ask your manager or HR team for more information on this.

 You could make a claim at an employment tribunal if you can't solve your problem using the grievance procedure.

-Our specialist racial discrimination solicitors work in employment law cases with experience in racial discrimination claims and can help you with your discrimination claim.
+Our specialist lawyers for racism at work work in employment law cases with experience in racial discrimination claims and can help you with your discrimination claim.